beotavalo/loan-elegibility-prediction/README.md

  ![Docker hub repo](/images/Dockerhub.jpg)

 -  The production-ready model will be integrated into the loan application system.
--  Real time predictions can then be generated for new loan applications.
+-  Real-time predictions can then be generated for new loan applications.

-10.  **Monitoring and Continuous Improvement:**
+11.  **Monitoring and Continuous Improvement:**
     -   The deployed model's performance will be continuously monitored through key metrics.
     -   Periodic retraining with new data will be conducted to ensure the model stays accurate and adapts to changing market conditions.